AbhinavMadahar/LToT/README.md

 * **Consistency evaluation:** building reliable detectors for logically consistent, low-utility branches.
 * **Exploration vs. exploitation:** formalising when to switch from mainline depth-first progress to lateral breadth-first rescue.

-#### Roadmap

-Near-term milestones are (i) a robust logical-consistency scorer and (ii) an adaptive exploration-exploitation policy; success would turn latent compute headroom into measurable reasoning gains.

-## Guide to Reproducing the Results of (Madahar, 2025)

-TODO